 Moisture or vapor retarders are used to prevent water vapor from intruding on a finished concrete slab.
 They are generally placed directly under on grade or below grade slabs.

-Shovels help distribute concrete around the jobsite to fill in gaps left during the pour process or for smaller applications.
+Shovels help distribute concrete around the job site to fill in gaps left during the pouring process or for smaller applications.
 Square-ended shovels generally work better for concrete; rounded ones spread concrete unevenly.